BONES OF THE UPPER LIMB

 • Features:

-• Larger at the upper end, forming a substantial portion of the elbow joint
+• Larger at the upper end, forming a substantial portion of your elbow joint

 • Tapers to a smaller lower end

-• Separated from the wrist by a triangular articular disc
+• Separated from your wrist by a triangular articular disc

 Hand Skeleton

-• The hand skeleton has the following sections:
+• Your hand skeleton has the following sections:

 BIBLIOGRAPHY